 Life Span: 12 to 16 years

-Norwegian Forest Cat is the native cat in Norway.
-The Norwegian Forest Cats tory is about hundred or thousand years old.
-There is a fairy tales that the Norse goddess Freya’s Chariot is pulled by six giant cats.
-They may be come from Turkey or may be related to the Siberian cat from Russia.
-From many centuries, the ”skogkatt” which means “the forest cat” gave its service as mouser to farmers in exchange of shelter.
+This breed is the native cat in Norway.
+Thier story is about hundreds or thousands of years old.
+There are fairy tales that the Norse goddess Freya’s Chariot is pulled by six giant cats.
+They may become from Turkey or may be related to the Siberian cat from Russia.
+From many centuries, the ”skogkatt” which means “the forest cat” gave its service as a mouse to farmers in exchange of shelter.

-In 1938 first first time a cat show was arranged in Oslo for developing them as a breed, but the second world war interrupted this plan.
-Then Norwegian Forest Cat club helped the cat for coming back from endangered condition.
-But until 1970’s they had to survive a lot.
+In 1938 the first time a cat show was arranged in Oslo for developing them as a breed, but the second world war interrupted this plan.
+The Norwegian Forest Cat club helped the cat for coming back from the endangered condition.
+But until the 1970s they had to survive a lot.
 In 1977 they were finally registered as a breed and gradually become popular in Europe and U.S.A.

-The Norwegian Forest Cat is one of the largest cats.
+The Cat is one of the largest cats.
 Its head is inverted triangular shape which pointed at the chin.
 It has medium to large ears.
 Ears are heavily tufted.
 Its eyes are almond-shaped.
 Eye colors are green, gold or copper.
-Its chest is broad and body is muscular.
+Its chest is broad and the body is muscular.
 Their paws are large and round.
 It has a bushy tail which as long as the body.
-Its long hair cover the hind legs.
+Its long hair covers the hind legs.

 source: Tonny Nagtegaal via flicker

 Size and weight

 They are a large and well-muscled cat.
 The weight of a male cat is about 12 to 16 pounds and the female cat is about 9 to 12 pounds.
 A female cat is smaller than the male cat.
 It matures slowly and its growth is not complete until 5 years old.